BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Integration-List.md

 ## PlaceholderAPI[](https://www.spigotmc.org/resources/6245/)

-If you have this plugin, BetonQuest will add a `betonquest` placeholder to it and you will be able to use `ph` variable in your conversations.
+If you have this plugin, BetonQuest will add a `betonquest` placeholder to it.
+You will then be able to use `ph` placeholder.

 ### Placeholder: `betonquest`

-You can use all BetonQuest variables in any other plugin that supports PlaceholderAPI.
+You can even use BetonQuests conditions using the [condition placeholder](Placeholders-List.md#condition-placeholder)!
-You can even use BetonQuests conditions using the [condition variable](./Variables-List.md#condition-variable)!
+You can use all BetonQuest placeholders in any other plugin that supports PlaceholderAPI.
-This works using the `%betonquest_package:variable%` placeholder.
+This works using the `%betonquest_package:placeholder%` placeholder.
 The `package:` part is the name of a package.
-The `variable` part is just a [BetonQuest variable](./Variables-List.md) without percentage characters, like `point.beton.amount`.
+The `placeholder` part is just a [BetonQuest placeholder](Placeholders-List.md) without percentage characters, like `point.beton.amount`.

 Testing your placeholder is easy using this command:
-`/papi parse <PlayerName> %betonquest_<PackageName>:<VariableType>.<Property>%`
+`/papi parse <PlayerName> %betonquest_<PackageName>:<PlaceholderType>.<Property>%`
 ```YAML linenums="1"
 %betonquest_someGreatQuest:objective.killZombies.left%
 ```

-### Variable: `ph`
+### Placeholder: `ph`

 **persistent**, **static**

 You can also use placeholders from other plugins in BetonQuest.
-Simply insert a variable starting with `ph`, the second argument should be the placeholder without percentage characters.
+Simply insert a placeholder starting with `ph`, the second argument should be the placeholder without percentage characters.

 !!! example
     ```YAML